jrothwell/VersionedCodable/Sources/VersionedCodable/Documentation.docc/Documentation.md

 ## Decoding a versioned type
-``VersionedCodable`` provides extensions to Foundation's built-in `JSONDecoder`/`JSONEncoder` and `PropertyListDecoder`/`PropertyListEncoder` types to allow you decode these out of the box, like this:
+``VersionedCodable`` provides extensions to Foundation's built-in `JSONDecoder` and `PropertyListDecoder` types to allow you decode these out of the box, like this:

 ```swift
 let poem = try JSONDecoder().decode(versioned: Poem.self, from: oldPoem)